New International Students

 This fast and convenient system allows you to provide information about yourself that aids our staff in determining your housing assignment.
 You will receive your housing and roommate assignments in your ONU email.

 Ohio Northern University’s residence life program aims to foster a dynamic living-learning environment.
 Living on-campus is a way of life at ONU, and we are committed to providing a quality housing experience.
-90% of our on-campus housing facilities have been newly built or fully renovated since 2000, and 30% of our housing features earth-friendly, geothermal technology.
+Ninety percent of our on-campus housing facilities have been newly built or fully renovated since 2000, and 30 percent of our housing features earth-friendly, geothermal technology.
 Full descriptions of our first-year housing areas can be found at Residence Life.

 All incoming Ohio Northern University international students are subject to the residency requirements in place for all ONU students.
 All ONU students are required to live on campus for three years unless they meet one of the following criteria and are approved to live off-campus: